byt3bit/byt3bit.github.io/_pages/about.md

 ##### NEW

-- Paper on Gröbner basis cryptanalysis is accepted at Eurocrypt 2025
+- Paper on algebraic cryptanalysis is accepted at Eurocrypt 2025
 - I organised research workshop [ALPSY](https://alpsy-workshop.github.io) in January (2025), on special topics in cryptography at Obergurgl, Austria

 ##### Scientific Community Activities